 Day 6 Berovo - Vinica - Skopje (B, L) (155 km)

 We leave Berovo and start driving back to the capital.
-Enjoying the scenery, on the way, we will be observing Kocani rice fields, the only place in the country where rice is being cultivated.
+Enjoying the scenery, on the way, we will be observing Kochani rice fields, the only place in the country where rice is being cultivated.
 The typical architecture of this area is something that will also remain in your memories.
-We make a stop in another small town, Vinica to visit the Museum of Vinica, where we can see terracotta icons made in this small town from IV till VII century, making them one of the oldest terracotta icons in the world.
-Driving on, we reach the winery Chateau Sopot to taste wines from Povardarie region and to enjoy perfect cousin in its restaurant.
+We make a stop in another small town, Vinica, to visit the Museum of Vinica where we can see terracotta icons made from IV till VII century, making them one of the oldest terracotta icons in the world.
+Driving on we reach the winery Chateau Sopot to taste wines from Povardarie region and to enjoy perfect cuisine in its restaurant.
 The hosts will give us explanation about different varieties of their wine.
 The winery Chateau Sopot is located in the surroundings of the Veles Lake, between the valleys and the fertile uplands of the wine region of Veles.
 The winery has its first harvest as early as the following year.
-It disposes of 100 hectares own wine plantation, and the selection of sorts includes Cabernet Sauvignon, Riesling, Chardonnay and Temjanika.
+It disposes of 100 hectares own wine plantation and the selection of sorts includes Cabernet Sauvignon, Riesling, Chardonnay and Temjanika.
 In the afternoon we drive back to Skopje.
 Free evening and overnight

 Day 7 Skopje (B)